Skip to content

 PASSPHRASE=$(cat "$PASSPHRASE_FILE")

-# Create timestamped backup
+# Create timestamped encrypted backup with keys included

 TIMESTAMP=$(date -u +%Y-%m-%dT%H-%M-%SZ)